awestover/thoughts/content/1research/MAD Agenda.md

 Then, it seems like either the AI's would need to figure out how to collude, or one of them would need to be really sneaky.

 A similar idea is "smoothing": you have an NN, which maybe behaves really weirdly on certain inputs, and you want to "smooth" the NN so that it doesn't do this anymore.
-Neekon Vafa has a paper that talks about this idea. ( #todo -- read Neekon's paper. )
+Neekon Vafa has a paper that talks about this idea.

 Anyways, I don't have anything particularly specific to say here.